Monthly Lawn & Landscape Lorne Hall Monthly Lawn & Landscape Lorne Hall

 Awe…June is the month when all your lawn and landscape work this spring rewards you with enjoyable evenings on the patio.

-Wait…don’t get too comfortable, it is summer and your lawn and landscape needs attention:
+Wait…don’t get too comfortable, it is summer, and your lawn and landscape still need attention:

 June is the month for day lilies to add splashes of color to the landscape.